 Delhi: AQI returns to ‘poor’, Grap 3 lifted across NCR

-Delhi's air quality improved to "poor" from "very poor," prompting CAQM to lift Stage 3 measures.
-A yellow alert for fog is issued for the weekend.
+Delhi's air quality improved to "poor" with AQI at 289, leading to the lifting of Stage 3 pollution measures.
+Dense fog persists, with yellow alerts issued.

-Delhi’s air quality returned to the “poor” category on Friday after two days of “very poor” air, resulting in the Commission for Air Quality Management (CAQM) in the National Capital Region (NCR) lifting Stage 3 measures of the Graded Response Action Plan (Grap).
+Delhi’s air quality returned to the “poor” category on Friday after two days of pollution levels in the “very poor” zone, resulting in the Commission for Air Quality Management (CAQM) in the National Capital Region (NCR) lifting Stage 3 measures of the Graded Response Action Plan (Grap).

-The 23-hour average air quality index (AQI) dropped to 289 at 4pm on Friday, an improvement from 302 (very poor) at 4pm on Thursday and 400 (severe) at 8pm on Wednesday.
+The 23-hour average air quality index (AQI) dropped to 289 at 4pm on Friday, an improvement from 302 (very poor) at 4pm on Thursday and 400 at 8pm on Wednesday.
+By 11pm, Friday’s AQI had dropped to 266.
 Stage 4 Grap measures, which were imposed on Wednesday, were lifted the next day.

 Friday was colder than Thursday.
 The maximum temperature was 18 degrees Celsius (°C), down from 19.6°C on Thursday and 1.6°C below the normal.
 The minimum temperature was 8.8°C, a drop from 10.3°C the day before and 1.2°C above the normal.
 The India Meteorological department (IMD) has issued a yellow alert for the weekend, warning people of a moderate to dense fog.